 Additional requirements for international applicants:

-1. Applicants who earn degrees from institutions where the language of instruction is not exclusively English and applicants who earn degrees at bilingual institutions are required to take an English proficiency exam.
-Official minimum score requirements are listed below:
+- Applicants who earn degrees from institutions where the language of instruction is not exclusively English and applicants who earn degrees at bilingual institutions are required to take an English proficiency exam within two years from anticipated start of enrollment.
+Official minimum score requirements are listed below, although our program looks for scores at 105 and higher for TOEFL:

-2. To determine your academic record and degree equivalent and whether it qualifies you for admission to graduate study, review the Grad School admissions requirements.
+- To determine your academic record and degree equivalent and whether it qualifies you for admission to graduate study, review the Grad School admissions requirements.
 Locate your country of study and then check minimum requirements for UW–Madison Graduate School admission.
-If you have other questions, please contact graduate advisor Lisa Aarli.
+If you have other questions, please contact the Graduate Program Manager Lindsey Bliefernicht.